A short history of Countrymen UK

 The Lottery was so impressed by what was happening at the Countrymen’s Club in Dorset that it made a new three-year funding package available in 2017, but this was for a different purpose.
 The idea was now to take the model that had been developed in Dorset and to spread it to other care farms and gardens around the UK.

 To achieve the aspirations of this three-year project, two new members of staff were appointed, including Project Manager, David Drysdale.
+We would like to thank David for his commitment and expertise over the course of the expansion of Countrymen UK and we wish him well for the future.

 Part of the funding requirements was that a series of targets had to be achieved during the course of the project.
 One of the most important targets was to recruit ten other care farms in the UK and to provide training and support to them as they grew their own Countrymen UK Groups.